bediger4000/functional_dequeue/README.md

 by Tyng-Ruey Chuang and Benjamin Goldberg

-which appeared in the proceedings of an ACM function programming conference that occurred in Denmark, 1993.
+which appeared in the proceedings of an ACM functional programming conference that occurred in Denmark, 1993.

 ## What I did